 • Head 3: its baseline query points toward BOS (low-count bias); each ceij token destructively interferes with this query, attenuating BOS attention and contributing +1 per unique ceij token

 The four contributions combine additively to produce the correct total count, achieving 100% accuracy across all counts 1–10.
-The solution exhibits perfect coverage with zero redundancy — every token in the vocabulary is accounted for by exactly one mechanism.
+The solution exhibits perfect coverage with zero redundancy.